Instagram marketing tips to catapult your ecommerce growth 2018

 It allows you to manage all your social media messages centrally and improve categorization and segmentation, while also helping you schedule and publish content, and run contests and quizzes.
 You can also receive detailed performance analytics reports and see how you are doing compared to competitors.

-Other social media marketing tips for Instagram
+Social media marketing tips for Instagram

-- Copy trending or popular hashtags
+Tip #42: Copy trending or popular hashtags

 Hashtags are widely used on Instagram, just like on Twitter.
 Along with your image, it’s the most important part of your post as it’s how many users will find you through search.
 Importantly, they are viewable outside your sphere of followers.